riad-azz/news-rss-scraper/README.md

 articles = scraper.scrape(url='https://www.dailytelegraph.com.au/news/breaking-news/rss',
                           force_thumbnails=True)
 ```
-_Note that this still might not work sometimes with some articles, it also takes a bit longer to finish because it makes a get request to every article page in the rss feed_.
+_Note that it will take a bit longer to finish because it makes a get request to every article page in the rss feed_.

 * You also have the option to scrape from multiple feeds at the same time, all you need to do is make a list of the feeds you would like to scrape and call `scrape_all(url_list)` passing the list of urls.